dwayne/playwhe-ruby/README.md

         $ playwhe -cu

-3. Fetch individual results by month or by day.
+3. Fetch individual results by month

         $ echo Fetch results for April, 2012
         $ playwhe --fetch 2012-04 # or playwhe -f 2012-04

+   or by day.

         $ echo Fetch results for 2nd April, 2012
         $ playwhe --fetch 2012-04-02 # or playwhe -f 2012-04-02

-   The fetch is done using a local database of results.
+   Note that the fetch is done using a local database of results.
 So, you must have created and updated your own local database before running this command.

-## Notes
+## Dev Notes

-How to access the library during development?
+How to access the library?

     $ irb -Ilib --simple-prompt
     >> require 'playwhe'